 PRAISE FOR THE EMPATHY EXPERIMENT:

-poignant pieces of theatre I've seen in a long time' Fringe Review
+"One of the most interesting, informative, amusing & occasionally, poignant pieces of theatre I've seen in a long time" Fringe Review

 "A charming, thought-provoking and clever production" She-Wolf Reviews

 "One of the many hidden gems that the Fringe is all about" Everything Theatre